Georges Méliès: International success

 His major production of 1904 was The Impossible Voyage, a film similar to A Trip to the Moon about an expedition around the world, into the oceans and even to the Sun.
 In the film, Méliès plays Engineer Mabouloff of the Institute of Incoherent Geography, who is similar to the previous Professor Barbenfouillis.
 Mabouloff leads a group on the trip on the many Automobouloffs, the vehicles that they use of their travels.
-As the men are traveling up to the highest peaks of the Alps, their vehicle continues moving upwards and takes them unexpectedly to the Sun, which has a face much like the man in the moon and swallows the vehicle.
+As the men are travelling up to the highest peaks of the Alps, their vehicle continues moving upwards and takes them unexpectedly to the Sun, which has a face much like the man in the moon and swallows the vehicle.
 Eventually the men use a submarine to launch back to planet Earth and into the ocean.
 They are greeted back home by adoring admirers.
 The film was 24 minutes long and was a success.
 Film critic Lewis Jacobs has said that "the film expressed all of Méliès talents ...
 The complexity of his tricks, his resourcefulness with mechanical contrivances, the imaginativeness of the settings and the sumptuous tableaux made the film a masterpiece for its day."

 Later in 1904, Folies Bergère director Victor de Cottens invited Méliès to create a special effects film to be included in his theatre's revue.
 The result was An Adventurous Automobile Trip, a satire of Leopold II of Belgium.
 The film was screened at the Folies Bergère before Méliès began to sell it as a Star Films production.
 In late 1904, Thomas Edison sued the American production company Paley & Steiner over copyright infringement for films that had stories, characters and even shot set-ups exactly like films that Edison had made.
 Edison also included Pathé Frères, Eberhard Schneider and Star Films in this lawsuit for unspecified reasons.
 Paley & Steiner settled with Edison out of court (and were later bought out by Edison) and the case never went to trial.